maxardito/ontranet/README.md

 ## 📠 Preprocessing

-If you want to train the model on a new folder of stems, you can run
+If you want to train the model on a new folder of audio files, you can run

 ```
 python preprocess.py --input path/to/audiofiles --output path/to/data.pth